Harborn-digital/cookie-consent-bundle/README.md

 You can add or remove any category by changing the config and making sure there are translations available for these categories.

 ### Translations
+Translations are currently available for EN, NL and DE.
 All texts can be altered via Symfony translations by overwriting the CHCookieConsentBundle translation files.

 ### Styling